Proposed EU law could threaten the internet -- and memes, experts say

 A spokesperson for the European Parliament didn't immediately respond to a request for comment.

-Discuss: Proposed EU law could threaten the internet -- and memes, experts say
+Discuss: Proposed EU law could threaten internet -- and memes, experts say

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.